Your Job Search Checklist Updated for Coronavirus

-Many sectors involving the mass public or some kinds of personal contact are going to be restricted.
+Many sectors involving the mass public, or some kinds of personal contact, are going to be restricted for many months.
 See above.

 4. Look for a job search mentor and set up a Personal Advisory Board for feedback and to maintain your morale.
 This is more important than ever during lockdown.